Third summer session begins

 Students have access to the following areas

-- Academic Records- View Grades, View Transcript, Apply for Graduation
+- Student Records- View Grades, View Transcript, Apply for Graduation

 - Registration- Register for Classes, View Class Schedule, View Advisor, Pre-Order Textbooks